ABOUT THE EVENT

 What is an all-event ticket?

 An all-event ticket package is a book of individual tickets, including separate tickets to all the senior events and junior free skate events.
 Junior short events and all novice, intermediate and juvenile events will be part of day pass admissions.
-An all-event ticket also includes a practice pass for admission to practice sessions at both the TD Garden and Boston Convention and Exhibition Center (BCEC).
+An all-event ticket also includes a practice pass for admission to practice sessions at the TD Garden, Boston Convention and Exhibition Center (BCEC), and The Skating Club of Boston.
 Practice passes are not sold outside of an all-event ticket.
 (Please note that an all-event ticket does not include a ticket to the 2014 Smucker’s Skating Spectacular, which is sold separately.)

 What are the competitive events in each discipline?